benjoEK1337/antaeus/README.md

 - PROBLEM:
   - There are multiple currencies in the project which indicates customers are in different countries/continents.
   - Is there a need to handle charging of customers depending on the timezone?
-  - Does the pricing depend on the number of transactions of customer?
+  - Does the pricing depend on the number of transactions in month?
 If yes the timezone will matter.
 - SOLUTION:
     - After looking at the PLEO [documentation](https://www.pleo.io/en/pricing), the charging of the PLEO services is based on the number of customer and administrative transactions
     - PLEO Sales/Administrative team will prepare the bills before the every first of the month